Depression and Stroke

 • Thoughts of death or suicide, or suicide attempts

 Depression may make the rehabilitation process more challenging for survivors to do the hard work required.
-If five or more of these symptoms persist for longer than two weeks, depression may be the cause.
+However, treatments and strategies that can improve these changes are available.

 Life After Stroke: